 Data centers can provide significant economic benefits for Washington residents.
 Data center development increases local property tax values and revenue which allows local government to reduce tax levies while increasing investment in public infrastructure such as schools, roads and hospitals.
 In addition to increasing tax revenue, data centers create jobs.
 The industry’s total employment contribution in Washington has reached nearly 48,000 jobs.
 Washington has a strong interest in supporting infrastructure to enable the growth of a robust AI economy in Washington State.

-Demand for electricity to power artificial intelligence has led to dramatically increased investment in new data centers.
+Demand for compute capacity to power artificial intelligence has led to dramatically increased investment in new data centers.

-In Washington, the rapid expansion of data centers is creating significant pressure on electric utilities to raise rates for Washington residents.
 As demand for electricity to power data centers increases demand on the electrical grid, utilities must invest in new infrastructure to meet demand.
-The costs of increased infrastructure are generally passed on to residents through higher utility rates.

-While several of the largest companies that are developing new data centers for AI have pledged to pay the costs of infrastructure to prevent rate increases for consumers, there is currently no legal requirement that they do so.
+Several of the largest companies that are developing new data centers for AI have pledged to pay the costs of infrastructure to prevent rate increases for consumers.

-Increased demand for electricity to power data centers can have significant impacts on environmental, community and Tribal resources.
+Increased demand for electricity to power data centers can have significant impacts on local residents and marginalized communities through impacts on environmental, community and Tribal resources.
 It is important to balance the benefits of data centers with concerns about their impacts.

 Water Resource Impacts: Data centers use substantial amounts of water for cooling.
 Increased demand of water for cooling reduces water availability for municipal water facilities, fisheries, wildlife habitat, as well as Tribal rights and resources.